mpark/mpark.github.io/_posts/programming/2016-05-12-typedef-literacy.md

 ## Introduction

-The typedef declaration provides a way to declare an alias for an existing type.
+The typedef declaration provides a way to create an alias for an existing type.
 For example, we can provide an alias for `int` called `integer` like so:

 ```c++
 typedef int integer;
 ```

-I imagine most people have seen such declarations, and it is fairly simple to read.
+I imagine most people have seen such declarations, and they are fairly simple to read.
 In fact it's so simple that we may incorrectly conclude that the syntax for `typedef` is:

 ```c++